-How to help your parents navigate health care in retirement
+How to Help Your Parents Navigate Health Care in Retirement

 “In every state, they provide free, local and unbiased information to people who are aging into Medicare, people who are already Medicare recipients, their families and their caregivers,” says Micki Nozaki, director of California Senior Medicare Patrol for California Health Advocates.
 “If they don’t have all the information, they can point you to other resources.”

-When people are shopping for Medicare, they can get distracted by the extras.
+When people are shopping for Medicare or changing plans, they can get distracted by the extras.
 “People get so focused on ‘my free gym membership’ or ‘my $50 gift card to Walgreens’ that they forget about what really matters,” Caughill says.
 “Medicare is health insurance.”

 Signing up for Medicare is time-sensitive; it usually happens around age 65.
 “One of the most essential things people don’t understand is that if they don’t enroll in the correct time frame — and it’s rigid — they might incur a penalty for the rest of their lives,” Nozaki says.